Bowling action: Approach

 The strides of the bound, back foot contact, front foot contact and the first stride of the follow through should all be in line to give a balanced action that flows towards the target.
 Medium pace and quick bowlers usually employ a straight approach that is aligned toward the target.
 Spin bowlers, on the other hand, tend to have more varied approaches.

+As a general rule the different types of bowlers use similar approaches to each other.
+For example, Spin bowlers tend to have very short run-ups, some even approach the bowling crease at a walking pace.
+Medium bowlers tend to run up off a short run-up of about 10 paces or so.
+Fast bowlers tend to have long, rhythmical run-ups to allow them to develop momentum which adds to their ability to bowl the ball at high speeds.

 Other recommended elements of the approach are: